s-kat0/wikimathextractor/README.md

+# Wikimathextractor

+Wikimathextractor is based on the original [WikiExtractor](https://github.com/attardi/wikiextractor) project.e

+This repository introduces an additional feature that allows the extraction of Wikipedia pages containing Math elements (<math> tags) in addition to the standard text extraction functionality.

+Wikimathextractor can be used to extract and clean text from a Wikipedia database backup dump (e.g., enwiki-latest-pages-articles.xml.bz2 for English), while identifying and preserving the pages that include mathematical content.

+---
+The following is an explanation of WikiExtractor.

 # WikiExtractor
 [WikiExtractor.py](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) is a Python script that extracts and cleans text from a [Wikipedia database backup dump](https://dumps.wikimedia.org/), e.g. https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2 for English.